ariakerstein/oldJekyllBlog/_posts/2012-03-04-a-comparison-of-sevoflurane-with-a-sister-anesthetic-chf2ochcf32-in-rats.md

   - experiments
   - genetics
 ---
-A paper I wrote while working as a molecular biologist researcher at UCSF exploring the possibility of brain metabolite formation in response to inhaled anesthetics.
+Here's a paper I wrote while working as a molecular biologist researcher at UCSF exploring the possibility of brain metabolite formation in response to inhaled anesthetics.
 This is important, in part, since there is a link between exposure to these agents and cognitive impairment in children.

-This study also compares performance of sevoflurane, one of the most popular inhaled anesthetics, to a structurally similar (one atom difference!) variant that offers some promising anesthetic benefits.
+This study also compares performance of sevoflurane, one of the most popular inhaled anesthetics on earth, to a structurally similar (one atom difference!) variant that offers some promising anesthetic benefits.

 [HFIP_A comparison-3](http://www.samuelakerstein.com/wp-content/uploads/2012/03/hfip_a-comparison-3.pdf)